HIPAA Audit: Compliance for Security

 Our process verifies that all the requirements are being met regularly and reliably so that your expectations are being met and so that you can be confident in knowing rather than trusting that things are working properly.

 The process is the same for both Covered Entities and Business Associates.
-One standard for all appropriate to each operational context means the Covered Entity can have the needed assurance that their Business Associates are meeting the requirements just as they are, thus have greater peace of mind and greater risk control at all levels.
+One standard for all appropriate to each operational context means the Covered Entity can be assured that their Business Associates are meeting the requirements just as they are, thus having greater peace of mind and greater risk control at all levels.

 USER RATING: HIPAA Audit Management Program is rated 4.8 out of 5 by 1503 users.